Fougères: Early 20th century industry

 Little by little, industry replaced crafts and Fougères saw the establishment of shoe manufacturers.
 In the winter of 1906–07, workers went on strike in the shoe factories and in response, managers organised a lockout.
 Solidarity was very strong in the city ("Communist" soups to feed the strikers without family income) but also beyond: Children were welcomed by Rennes and Parisian families during conflicts.
 Jean Jaurès came to Fougères to support the movement.

 Glassware production had also existed in the Fougères area since the arrival of Italian glass masters in the 16th and 17th centuries.
 The installation of this industry is explained by the presence of a sandy soil (since sand is the main component of glass), a forest (since sand needs to be melted) and ferns (soda-rich plants).
 A glass factory existed on the outskirts of the town (Laignelet), which flourished in the 19th century.
-However, following social demands in 1921, religious unionism was mobilised and a new Fougères glass factory: La Cristallerie Fougeraise, was founded by Abbot Bridel, as well as a working town later in 1922, designed by the architect Hyacinthe Perrin, to accommodate staff.
+However, following social demands in 1921, religious unionism was mobilized and a new Fougères glass factory: La Cristallerie Fougeraise, was founded by Abbot Bridel, as well as a working town later in 1922, designed by the architect Hyacinthe Perrin, to accommodate staff.

-The 20th century was marked by the terrible British and American bombing on 8 June 1944, during Operation Overlord, which killed 300 people, injured twice as many, and destroyed most of the public and industrial facilities.
+The 20th century was marked by the British and American bombings on 8 June 1944, during Operation Overlord, which killed 300 people, injured twice as many, and destroyed most of the public and industrial facilities.
+This bombing was in preparation to liberate France after surrendering to Nazi Germany on June 22 1940.
 Since then, the town has largely been open to tourism, thanks to its medieval castle and its historic districts.
 From the 1970s, industry has been diverse: food processing, furniture, mechanical, glass, electronics, computing, and robotics.

-Fougères also organises an important cattle market.
+Fougères also organizes an important cattle market.